Jean Segura Player Props: Marlins vs. Phillies

-The Miami Marlins and Jean Segura, who went 0-for-3 last time out, take on Aaron Nola and the Philadelphia Phillies at Citizens Bank Park, Tuesday at 6:40 PM ET.
+The Miami Marlins and Jean Segura, who went 2-for-5 last time in action, take on Zack Wheeler and the Philadelphia Phillies at Citizens Bank Park, Wednesday at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Phillies.
+He strung together two hits (going 2-for-5) in his last appearance against the Phillies.

 Jean Segura Game Info & Props vs. the Phillies